 Additionally networking breakfasts provide an alternative to the evening meeting.
 You can find all the event information here.

-During 2018, and planned activity for early 2019, the Chamber has provided financial support for an additional Uckfield CCTV camera, and made contribution towards funding the reopening of Uckfield Youth Trust.
+During 2019 the Chamber has provided financial support for an additional Uckfield CCTV camera, and sponsored the reopening of Uckfield Youth Club.